 Valuative Intelligence complements Emotional Intelligence, targeting values rather than emotional states.

-Creative Valuative Intelligence generates solutions that cannot be generated by deliberative practical syllogism.
-It results from a combination of BrainMining and Valuative Intelligence.
-We would be wrong to think that creative thinking or lateral problem solving are restricted to industrial products; they apply equally in the domain of emotions and values, as, e.g., in politics and social relations.
-We need to understand and learn how creative thinking 'works' in the emotive and valuative domains, in order to apply it to our everyday well- being.
+Creative Valuative Intelligence generates solutions that cannot be generated by the traditional deliberative practical syllogism.
+Creative thinking and lateral problem solving are not restricted to industrial products only; they apply equally in the domain of emotions and values, as, e.g., in politics and social relations.
+We need to learn to apply creative thinking in the emotive and valuative domains, in order to generate new conceptions of well- being for ourselves.

 Visiting and research positions